 10 Easy-To-Action Squarespace SEO Tips

-Before I launch into the tips, here's a brief intro to SEO, including keyword advice.
+Before I launch into the tips, here's a bit more information about SEO, including keyword advice.
 If I'm teaching you to suck eggs, skip to my 10 best tips for Squarespace SEO.

-From Google's point of view this translates to a clear identity, lots and lots of regularly updated, relevant content, plenty of links from other trustworthy sites (known as backlinks) and enough traffic to signal genuine interest from real humans, which you can drive to your site from social media and email.
+From Google's point of view this translates to a clear identity, lots and lots of regularly updated, relevant content, plenty of links from other trustworthy sites (known as backlinks), and enough traffic to signal genuine interest from real humans, which you can drive to your site from social media and email.
 Increasingly it also means a fast, mobile-optimized website.

 Who are you? (...or how to choose a keyword phrase for your site)

-Selecting keywords isn't easy, but ‘what you do and where you do it' is a good place to start.
+‘What you do and where you do it' is a great place to start.

 If you haven’t yet purchased a domain, consider these possibilities:

-Use your clearest keyword or phrase in your domain name.
-For example, ‘dobsonsplumbing' is clearer and more helpful than ‘dobsons'.
+Use words that describe what you do in your domain name.
+For example, ‘dobsons-plumbing' is clearer and more helpful than ‘dobsons'.

 Register your domain for years in advance if you can.
 This is thought to help with search ranking because so many websites are short-lived.
 A serious business guards its domain with a long-term let.

 Choose a country-level domain (i.e., .co.uk in the UK).
-This is thought to help you rank in your country but penalise you globally.
-If you're only targeting an audience in your own country, keep it country level.
+This is thought to help you rank in your country but it will penalize you globally.

-Go to Settings – SEO and change the ‘Homepage Title Format' to look like this:
+In the SEO Advanced pane, change the ‘Homepage Title Format' to look like this:

-‘%s' is the name of your business, so your website name should look like this in search results:
+‘%s' is the name of your business, so your website name will look like this in search results:

-Not only will this give you a remarkable kick up the rankings for that specific phrase (depending on who you're competing with), your site name will attract more attention in search results too.
+Not only does this little trick give you a remarkable kick up the rankings when people type that specific phrase into Google, it makes your site stand out better in search results too.

-Each page title should be fairly standard and easy to understand at a glance (About, Services, Blog, Portfolio, for example).
+Each of your page titles should be fairly standard and easy to understand at a glance (About, Services, Blog, Portfolio, for example).

 It's tempting to use the same description on every page, or to add a simple list of relevant keywords.
 If you do that you'll get busted by Google, and your customers will spot it when your page descriptions show up in search results.
-Instead, write a couple of meaningful sentences about what's on the page, including your keyword phrase wherever it fits.
+Instead, take the time to write a couple of meaningful sentences about what's on the page, including your keyword phrase wherever it fits.

 4. Use keywords in Page URLs

-If you post blog articles to your website, rewrite each post URL in the Edit Post - Options dialog box before you set it live.
-Include keywords, but don't let your URLs get too long.
-And make sure the same keywords are used in the heading and in the first few words in the post.
+If you post blog articles to your website, optimize each post URL in the Edit Post - Options dialog box before you set it live.
+Include keywords relevant to the post, but don't let your URLs get too long.
+And make sure the same keywords are used in the title and in the first few words in the post:

 5. Use keywords in H1 tags and the top 100 (or so) words of page content